salpida-foundation/sal-meter-kernel-program/README.md

 If you have ever thought:

-- "someone should make this testable"
+- “someone should make this testable”
-- "someone should separate signal from metaphysical fog"
+- “someone should separate signal from metaphysical fog”
-- "someone should stop talking and build the first bounded interface"
+- “someone should stop talking and build the first bounded interface”

 then this program is aimed at that instinct.

 ---

-## What Counts as Success Here

-Success is **not** defined as hype, speed, or commercial excitement.

-Success means one or more of the following:

-- a bounded interface is shown to be reproducible
-- a proposed signal pathway is falsified cleanly
+## Minimal Kernel (M0) — Aptamer G-Iodine

+The **Minimal Kernel (M0)** defines the upstream molecular signal gate.

+It is:

-- a kernel constraint is tightened
+- not a therapy
-- a leak source is identified and eliminated
+- not a drug narrative
+- not an interpretation layer
-- a state-separability claim survives cross-checking
+- not a clinical meaning engine
-- a negative result closes a false path and strengthens the architecture

-This is not a place where only "positive" outcomes matter.

-A rigorous no is worth more than a vague yes.
+It is a **non-therapeutic signal interface** operating at **CAIS Layer-0**.

+Its role is simple and severe:

+**molecular state transition -> measurable signal event -> downstream processing under fixed rules**

+If the kernel is unstable, everything above it becomes storytelling.
+If the kernel is stable, the stack becomes testable.

 ---